eeshvardasikcm/rise-of-kingdoms-guides/eeshvardas_ayurveda_and_mobile_games.md

 # Eeshvar Das Ayurveda and Mobile Games
 ## Resorting to Entertainment
 ## Easy Mind to Counter Stressful Work
-Nearly equal amounts of time spent between, playing mobile games, and working a high stress job, has been okay for me.
+Nearly equal amounts of energy spent between, playing mobile games, and working a high stress job, has been okay for me.